 Type of Grant/ Award Purpose of Grant/Award Eligibility Grant/ Award Amount (\$) Max.
 Travel Allowance Max.
 Term (Yrs) Renewable Clinical Fellowship award To train physicians to become CF specialists, so that they may provide on-going clinical care to individuals with CF in Canada.
-Canadian citizens or permanent residents who have an MD degree, have recently completed their clinical training, are exam eligible, and have obtained medical licensure in Canada, are eligible to apply. \$75,000 N/A 1 No Clinic Incentive grant Clinic Incentive grants are intended to enhance CF clinical care by promoting on-going professional development through attendance at CF-related meetings and conferences, and by supporting entry of data into the Canadian CF Registry.
+Canadian citizens or permanent residents who have an MD degree, have recently completed their clinical training, are exam eligible, and have obtained medical licensure in Canada, are eligible to apply. \$75,000 N/A 1 No Clinic Incentive grant Clinic Incentive grants are intended to support research and enhance CF clinical care by supporting entry of data into the Canadian CF Registry.
 Details of award amounts - based on the number of CF patients served at each clinic - will be available in ProposalCentral in the spring of each year, for payments to begin in the summer months.
+Clinician education grants Clinician education grants are intended to enhance clinician capacity building, skills and expertise to support Canadian CF clinical care.
+Canadian CF clinicians apply for this annual grant to support attendance for CF related conferences- covering costs of travel, registration, accommodations.
+Applications are completed through the Proposal Central portal in the spring of each year, for payments to begin in summer months.